AnswerDotAI/pythonrunscript/README.md

 - `pythonrunscript-conda-install-specs-txt`, which lets you embed a list of normal conda install specs.
 - `pythonrunscript-environment-yml`, which lets you embed a normal `environment.yml` file.

-In other words, pythonrunscript implements the PEP-723 syntax for embedding inline metadata, and also implements its mechanism for defining particular types of inline metadata, by defining three types which represent embedding the dependency file types which people already use right now.
+In other words, pythonrunscript implements the PEP723 syntax for embedding inline metadata, implements the recommended "script" metadata type, and also implements PEP723's mechanism for defining particular types of inline metadata.
+It defines three types which represent embedding the popular dependency file types which you might be using already.

-(In addition, pythonrunscript also supports a legacy syntax for embedding metadata, based on markdown-style code fences.
+(In addition, pythonrunscript also supports a legacy syntax for embedding metadata in terms of  markdown-style code fences.
 I designed it to use this syntax before I realized that PEP723 existed!
 It is now deprecated.)

 ## Comparable solutions